Cat-of-Tg/Cat-of-Tg/README.md

-"""
+## ABOUT ME

-Im currently student on Class 9 🤭
+'i m currently student on Class 9 🤭'
-Learning Python, java 💞
+'Learning Python, java 💞'
-I think i will be a programmer 🙈
+'I think i will be a programmer 🙈'
-How to reach me: nefinmsaji@gmail.com 💥
+'How to reach me: nefinmsaji@gmail.com 💥'

 """